 More Than Just a Healing Experience

 Therapeutic recreation does more than help you heal.
-It can help you establish a solid foundation for interests as you begin a new life of sobriety.
+It can help you establish a solid foundation for your interests as you begin a new life of sobriety.
 Through recreational activities that begin during rehab, you can learn new ways of being in healthy environments.

 That’s why Crestview Recovery offers recreational therapy as part of our addiction treatment programs.